riganti/dotvvm-docs/Controls/tailwind/CheckBox/sample1/sample.md

-## Sample 1: CheckBox with Binding and Disabled State
+# Basic CheckBox

-Shows a bound checkbox, a disabled unchecked checkbox, and a disabled checked checkbox.
+This sample demonstrates a bound `CheckBox` and disabled states with both unchecked and checked values.